ipcjk/mlxsh/README.md

 # mlxsh

-mlxsh is a tool that enables you to enter configuration changes to Brocade Netiron devices ( Brocade MLX, Brocade MLXE, Brocade CER-series) via Secure Shell (ssh).
+mlxsh is the missing power command-line that enables you to enter configuration changes to groups of Brocade / Extreme Networks Netiron devices (
+MLX, MLXE, CER, XMR) via Secure Shell (ssh).

 ## modi